nikolayhg/notes/longevity.md

 # Links

+* [SENS Research Foundation](https://www.sens.org/) - develop, promote, and ensure widespread access to therapies that cure and prevent the diseases and disabilities of aging
 * [Forever Healthy](https://www.forever-healthy.org/home.html) - private, non-profit initiative with the mission to enable people to vastly extend their healthy lifespan, based in Karlsruhe, Germany.
   * [Rejuvenation Now](https://www.forever-healthy.org/rejuvenation-now.html) - identify potential rejuvenation therapies and systematically evaluates them on their risks, benefits, procedures and potential application
   * [Maximizing Health](https://www.forever-healthy.org/maximizing-health.html) - holistically review the world's leading medical knowledge on various health-related topics and turn it into actionable information to empower informed decisions about health and well-being.